Saskatoon Symphony Orchestra: Performing venue

 Currently performances are held at TCU Place.
 Historically, Bessborough Hotel's ballroom, the Capitol Theatre, and Convocation Hall at the University of Saskatchewan have provided venues for the SSO performances.

 Concert series

-Each year the SSO presents a varied and dynamic range of concerts through multiple series and specials.
+The SSO's annual programming includes concerts presented through multiple series and specials.

 The Masters Series features the orchestra in performance of standard orchestral repertoire, concertos, symphonies, from all eras of music including living composers and Canadian repertoire.
 Guest artists have included James Ehnes, Angela Cheng, Jane Coop, Maureen Forrester, Jon Vickers, Angela Hewitt, and Pinchas Zukerman.

 The Pops Series presents concerts featuring pop music from jazz to rock; performances have featured the music of The Beatles, Pink Floyd, Queen, Duke Ellington, Frank Sinatra, and Led Zeppelin.

 Symphony Chamber Players began in 1985.
 Great Music for Kids introduced children to orchestral music in 1984.
 1993 saw the inauguration of Music for a Sunday Afternoon, the series is now known as Sunday Chamber Series.